I may get paid commission for purchases made after clicking a link in this post.

 One of the things I LOVE about creating an online course is that you can start for free.

-Once you are happy that Teachable is right for you, the cheapest paid plan is only $29 a month* (and that’s for unlimited students and unlimited courses) and so all you need to do is sell one course per month to have more than covered your costs!
+Once you are happy that Teachable is right for you, the cheapest paid plan is only $29 a month* (and that’s for unlimited students and up to 5 courses) and so all you need to do is sell one course per month to have more than covered your costs!

 7. You’ve got the skills